apollographql/apollo/design/high-level-reactivity.md

 We haven’t talked at all about how the invalidation server finds out that a dependency version has incremented, and that clients should reload that data.
 At the lowest level, your code posts to the invalidation server the list of keys that need to be invalidated whenever you make a write to the data store.
 The next section will talk about a nice high-level wrapper around that for application developers.

 // Here, I'll be great we can submit the actual DB changes as well.
-I mean for simple quries.
+I mean for simple queries.
 // Then we could do something with that.
 Specially in the client.
+//
-// But then again, I get the issue of race-conditions when working with multiple servers.
+// But then again, I get the issue of race-conditions, when working with multiple servers.
 // We clearly have no idea on which change actually applied to the DB.
 // So, it's wise to forget this, at least for now :)